Changissnz/selfinterest/README.md

 every human being persists only because of certain material demands met.
 Intellectuals become ascetics as protest against the striving for excess in material for their living, and thus intersect their practices with many religions that denounce the worship of the material.
-And for that, the intellectual becomes useless to industrial growth, for they feel disgusted with the designs of man that tend to be sold by the numbers of currency coins, after being branded luxury names, although they may appreciate the designs on a from-oneself basis, in other words, there is merit to the products out of quality that outshines and overpowers
+And for that, the intellectual becomes useless to commercial growth, for they feel disgusted with the designs of man that tend to be sold by the numbers of currency coins, after being branded luxury names, although they may appreciate the designs on a from-oneself basis, in other words, there is merit to the products out of quality that outshines and overpowers